 Their focus is on estate grown Merlot (not too many Napa Valley wineries doing this).
 In addition, the property is also planted to Cabernet Sauvignon and two blocks of Cabernet Franc.
 Their Cabernet Sauvignon is always blended into the Merlot wine.
 Their production is very limited; they sell out every year and as a result sometimes visitors are only able to sample wine from barrel.
 Often the production is even more limited then ‘normal’ as Merlot in particular tends to ‘shatter’ during bloom.
 This results in incomplete pollination due to a variety of factors including strong winds at inopportune times and even heavy fog.
 Barbara and Jim’s son Sheldon told us that two out of three years they see a significant drop in production as a result of shatter.

-The winery is just down from the family home; a tasting is always with Sheldon who is the vineyard manager and winemaker (among many other roles required of overseeing a small winery and vineyard).
+A tasting is always with Sheldon who is the vineyard manager and winemaker (among many other roles required of overseeing a small winery and vineyard).
 A visit here is typically reserved for existing customers or serious wine enthusiasts.
 Visits are generally for smaller groups; the tastings are informal and highly personal.
 Reservations are always required.

 And those who have visited Paloma before will undoubtedly remember the significant hummingbird population who frequent numerous hummingbird feeders next to their deck.
 Barbara initially put out just one or two feeders which began to attract birds, then she left them out over the winter and over the years more birds came so more feeders were placed.
 Today Sheldon puts out 12-16 feeders in the summer months attracting at least 7 species of hummingbirds and at times up to 300 different hummingbirds to the property.
 The majority of the hummingbirds are on the property between May and October.